Revised On: Dec. 11th, 2024 - 10:49 am

 Before ADEQ was formed, several offices within the Arizona Department of Health Services managed the state's environmental programs.
 During the last 25 years, ADEQ has grown from around 135 employees to an agency of more than 400 people supporting a wide range of environmental programs that protect the quality of Arizona's air, water, and land quality.

-The agency has created rules and regulations necessary to administer state environmental protection laws and several programs delegated by the federal government, such as the Clean Air Act, Safe Water Drinking Act, National Pollutant Discharge Elimination System program, and the Resource Conservation and Recovery Act program.
+The agency has created rules and regulations necessary to administer state environmental protection laws and several programs delegated by the federal government, such as the Clean Air Act, Safe Drinking Water Act, National Pollutant Discharge Elimination System program, and the Resource Conservation and Recovery Act program.